RedHatInsights/ansible-collections-insights/roles/compliance/README.md

 ------------
 - The Insights client must be installed and configured prior to using the compliance service.
 See the [insights_client](../insights_client/README.md) role for automated deployment and configuration of the client.

-- The host must me configured in the [Insights portal](https://console.redhat.com/insights/compliance) prior to running a compliance scan.
+- The host must be configured in the [Insights portal](https://console.redhat.com/insights/compliance) prior to running a compliance scan.

 Role Variables / Configuration
 --------------